ashishb/wp2hugo/README.md

 ## What does wp2hugo do better than other migration tools

-- wp2hugo is distributed as a single and portable binary executable, requiring no installation and no dependence.
+- wp2hugo is distributed as a single and portable binary executable, requiring no installation and no dependencies.
 The binary is compiled code (written in Go), which provides _much_ better performance than scripted tools.
-- It can run locally on your computer, or on server with shell access, and processes WordPress XML export file.
-This makes it able to migrate very large blogs in a matter of minutes, while other migration tools (e.g. those running server-side PHP code, as WordPress plugins) may time-out, overflow RAM, overload server and fail completely on shared hosting.
+- It can run locally on your computer, or on a server with shell access, and process the WordPress XML export file.
+This makes it able to migrate very large blogs in a matter of minutes, while other migration tools (e.g., those running server-side PHP code, as WordPress plugins) may time out, overflow RAM, overload the server, and fail completely on shared hosting.
-- It migrates all post metadata like GUID, custom fields, taxonomies, and more, so you retain all of your original posts' information, even hidden from user front-end. _(Posts front-matters may need some manual cleanup after migration)_
+- It migrates all post metadata like GUID, custom fields, taxonomies, and more, so you retain all of your original posts' information, even hidden from the user front-end. _(Posts front-matters may need some manual cleanup after migration)_
 - It converts a large range of native WordPress shortcodes and Gutenberg blocks to Hugo shortcodes.
-- It fully imports WordPress media library (files and metadata) and fully supports WordPress galeries (legacy and Gutenberg), which makes it particularly well-suited for photo blogs.
+- It fully imports WordPress media library (files and metadata) and fully supports WordPress galleries (legacy and Gutenberg), which makes it particularly well-suited for photo blogs.
-- It supports translated pages and hierarchical pages and custom post types.
+- It supports translated pages and hierarchical pages, and custom post types.

 ## Usage